Source: ARC from publisher

 Back Cover Description:

 This novel is a historical romance set in the world of Jane Austen's Pride and Prejudice.
-It's a "sequel" focusing on Mary Bennet and, to a lesser extent, her sisters.
-It's a thoroughly enjoyable book.
+It's a "sequel" focusing on Anne de Bourgh's fate now that Darcy is no longer her intended.

 If you've read this book, what do you think about it?
 I'd be honored if you wrote your own opinion of the book in the comments.

 Lady Catherine de Bourgh to Mr. Fitzwilliam Darcy:

 The disagreement between us regarding your marriage has gone on long enough.
 I disapproved; but that is in the past.

 I am convinced that, after two years at Pemberley, your wife has become a worthy representative of our family.
 I am supported in this view by a letter from my old friend, Lady Louisa Benton, who lives, as you know, in your part of the world.
 Lady Louisa tells me that at a reception she recently attended "your pretty niece, Mrs. Darcy" was dressed with taste and elegance, and much admired for her ease of manner and witty conversation.

 Let us let bygones be bygones.
 Her want of family connections is no longer a consideration; a wife, after all, takes the rank of her husband.
 The fact of her sister's disgraceful elopement with the son of your father's steward is known to no one in our set, except myself, and I shall never mention it outside the family.
 I have re-considered; I have made my resolution; I shall visit you.